eiji03aero/til/TASKS.md

 # Tasks for the web page
 ## Backlog
-- [ ] rewrite custom css with emotion
+- [ ] rewrite px with rem
-  - see if utilizing new css features is possible
-    - css imports
-    - new rules
-    - css variables
+- [ ] when page opened, scroll up to the top
+- [ ] unify use of media query
 - [ ] add router functionality
   - create anchor element utility
     - accepts href